Q&A

 There will be a vegetation-covered earth mound or bund around the site that will separate the warehouses and Strategic Rail Freight Interchange from neighbouring residential properties.
 The bund is designed to be the optimum size to reduce visual impact while not being overbearing itself.
 The planning permission includes a detailed specification of the bund.
 Details are available in planning applications 5/2017/1995, 5/2009/708 and 5/2023/2407 on the St Albans and District Council planning portal.

-The bund will be constructed using earth that will be excavated on site to create the level base for the rail terminal and buildings to sit on.
+The bunds themselves are a major element of the construction works.
+The bunds will be constructed using earth that will be excavated on site to create the level base for the rail terminal and buildings to sit on.
 The excavation of these materials is in the first phase of work and also means the excess earth doesn’t need to be removed from site via HGVs.
 We will work with our contractors to plan the most efficient and effective phasing of the bund construction.
-We will look to seed the bund and carry out the required planting in the earliest planting season available.
+We will look to seed the bunds and carry out the required planting in the earliest planting season available.
+Any unsuccessful planting will be replaced as part of the ongoing maintenance.

 We were required to address the impact of our development activities on air quality as part of our planning application.
 These submissions have been examined by the relevant authorities and permission has been granted in acknowledgement that air quality concerns have been addressed.